Ethereal Folk Music with Soul

 THE EARLY YEARS

 Born in Walthamstow, London to an Irish Mum and English Dad on the edge of Epping forest Lewis spent her weekends romping through the woods with her Dad and siblings; identifying leaves, making plaster casts of animal footprints, collecting stones and inevitably finding a muddy patch to lose a welly boot in.
 A natural born showoff who would devise dramatic welcome-home performances for her grandparents consisting of Busby Berkeley dance routines down the stairs with her big sister.
 She also made a lucrative annual sweet fund singing carols to the neighbours in Hale End road dressed as an angel, shaking her money box with milk bottle tops in.
 She grew up listening to her Dad play fingerpicking folk covers on guitar and banjo and her Mum’s record collection which comprised of Joan Baez, The Beatles Sergeant Pepper, Peer Gynt and The Dubliners.
 It would be fair to say that the folk music, close harmonies and sprinkles of Calypso in BAGPUSS were a huge influence on Lewis as a child.

 She started her medical career at Bath University Hospital where in-spite of working a 100hr week she sang in the hospital band and regularly played function gigs across Bath.
 She went on to work a further four years in medicine, singing in covers bands, playing at balls, weddings and clubs before leaving medicine to train at The Academy of Live and Recorded Arts in London.

 Her first professional job was playing Macbeth opposite Andi Osho as Lady Macbeth in a spoof musical version of Macbeth at the Edinburgh Festival.
 She swiftly worked her way up the theatrical ranks in fringe, regional theatre, West End and International theatre.
-Playing Queen Isabel opposite Kevin Spacey in Richard IIwith the Old Vic’s first international tour.
-By 2009 she was writing songs in most productions she performed in, including the opening number for Cyrano which she toured for 3 months with Aquila Theatre (New York).
-She made her debut solo show The History of the Pomegranate in 2010 which was funded by the Arts Council and combined live looped sound worlds, song, movement and theatre.
-This triggered her interest in working creatively with myths and as an artist she has been deeply influenced and inspired by the power of myth, archetypes and the Divine Feminine/Masculine ever since.
+Playing Queen Isabel opposite Kevin Spacey in Richard II with the Old Vic’s first international tour.
+By 2009 she was writing songs in most of productions she performed in, including the opening number for Cyrano which she toured for 3 months with New York based Aquila Theatre.
+Her debut solo show The History of the Pomegranate in 2010, funded by the Arts Council uk combined live looped sound worlds, song, movement and theatre and triggered her interest in working creatively with myths and as an artist.
+She has been deeply influenced and inspired by the power of myth, archetypes ever since.
 She has created three large scale musical productions for YMT inspired by the archetypes taking performers on a transformational journey in the process.
 In 2018 she created WILD with 39 young women at the BARBICAN, Plymouth.
 Inspired by myths and legends from “Women Who Run With The Wolves" by Clarissa Pinkola Estés.
 In the same year she released Hecate - a song about the Goddess of the Witches.

-In 2013 she toured twenty one countries in eleven months with 1927’s Animals and Children Took To The Streets.
-To keep herself creatively alive in heart and soul she wrote a song in every country and this birthed the start of her career as a solo musician and songwriter.
+In 2013 she toured to 21 countries with 1927’s Animals and Children Took To The Streets.
+To keep herselfcreatively alive in heart and soul she wrote a song in every country and this gave birth to her career as a musician and songwriter.